felixalacampagne/accountUI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## vsCode settings

+Things to change to make vsCode vaugely civilized:

+editor.suggestOnTriggerCharacters  - stops it constantly popping up things while you are typing and then randomly selecting shirt from the list.

+Bunch of delay values need to be set to prevent it from constantly popping up things when the cursor is moved around